Blaine, Washington: History

 The Cains are the most notable family in Blaine's short history, credited with its founding and achievements.
 At one time owning most of present-day Blaine, the Cain brothers erected the biggest store north of Seattle, a lumber and shingle mill, a hotel (largest in the state at the time), the first public wharf, and donated large public tracts of land.

 Nathan Cornish and family moved to Blaine in 1889.
 He became mayor in 1901; his platform was "twelve miles of wooden sidewalk".
 His daughter, Nellie Cornish, having failed to open a successful piano teaching business in Blaine, moved to Seattle, where she founded the Cornish College of the Arts in 1914, which still exists today.

 On May 9, 1970, approximately 450 Canadian protestors demonstrating against the Cambodian campaign of the Vietnam War crossed the border and conducted a "symbolic invasion" of Blaine.
 Several buildings' windows were smashed, flags were torn down, and the Peace Arch was vandalized before police officers and vigilantes pushed the protestors back to the Canadian side of the border.

+The land at Semiahmoo Spit has been repeatedly used by the City of Blaine for an industrial site and dumping of waste, despite it being the location of an ancient Lummi village and burial ground.
+It is estimated that as many as 30 percent of the local Lummi citizens have relatives that were buried in the graveyard, which may date back 4500 years.
+The problem culminated in 1999, when a contractor hired by the city to build a sewage plant carted away tons of material containing bones and artifacts.
+Some of it was later found as far away as Colorado.
+As the result of a federal lawsuit in 2004, the Lummi Nation received $3.5 million in compensation from the contractor as well as title to two acreas of land on Semiahmoo Spit.

 Geography

 According to the United States Census Bureau, the city has a total area of 8.43 sqmi, of which, 5.63 sqmi is land and 2.80 sqmi is water.
 Blaine's motto is "Where America Begins": the community is also known as "The Gateway to the Pacific Northwest", and the "Peace Arch City".
 All these phrases are commentaries on Blaine's unique locale.
 It lies at the northernmost point of the north-south U.S. Interstate 5 and next to Drayton Harbor and Boundary Bay (the southward extension of Boundary Bay is officially named and often referred to as Semiahmoo Bay).

+A 2024 proposal for a 211-unit luxury condominium development adjacent to Semiahmoo Marina on Semiahmoo Spit hit a roadblock when it failed to take into account the state-required shoreline setback.